isomerpages/cris-precise/index.md

       subtitle: EVENTS
       id: infopic
-      description: Mr Peter Goodhand, Co-Chair of IHCC and CEO of the Global Alliance for Genomics and Health (GA4GH), shared his insights during the PRECISE-IHCC conference.
+      description: Mr Peter Goodhand, Co-Chair of IHCC and CEO of the Global Alliance for Genomics and Health, shares his insights at the conference.
       button: Read more
       url: https://www.npm.sg/driving-progress-in-precision-health-through-global-collaborations/
       alt: Image alt text